particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 *Finding the right Particle hardware for your project*

-- If you want an off-the-shelf, complete device with little or no hardware design required, see [off-the-shelf complete](#off-the-shelf-complete) below.
+- If you want an off-the-shelf, complete device with little or no hardware design required, see [off-the-shelf complete](#off-the-shelf-complete) gateways, below.
 - One way to start finding the right device is whether you're a hobbyist, prototyping, or producing a product.
 To start there, see [prototype or production](#prototype-or-production) below.
 - Another way to start is by deciding on [cellular or Wi-Fi](#cellular-or-wi-fi) first.

 ## Off-the-shelf complete

+Particle gateway devices contain a cellular communication module in an enclosure with the required antennas and certification.
+A waterproof connector makes it easy to add external sensors and devices that communicate over protocols such as CAN bus, serial, and I2C.

 ### Tracker One